School of Education and Human Development

 If working with young children, families and communities during this critically important stage of development is a passion of yours, University of Colorado Denver’s online Master of Arts in Early Childhood Education (ECE) with the option of an Early Childhood Special Education Specialist licensure or endorsement can take you to the next level no matter where you are now.
 We prepare highly competent professionals who are leaders and advocates known for embracing the whole child in inclusive, culturally and linguistically diverse settings.

-Our highly ranked, flexible, cohort-based hybrid and online ECE program of study features personalized support and will reach you where you are - throughout Colorado and around the world - with a yearly cohort start in January.
+Our highly ranked, flexible, cohort-based hybrid and online ECE program of study features personalized support and will reach you where you are - throughout Colorado and around the world - with admission every semester.
 We encourage you to apply at least four months prior to the start of the semester for which you are seeking admission, or as early as possible.
 We strive to provide rolling decisions and will communicate admissions decisions within two weeks of submitting a complete application.

 The online MA program of study has three concentrations available including Administration and Leadership, Diversity and Inclusion, and Teaching and Learning.
 You

 CU Denver’s School of Education & Human Development faculty members emphasize inclusive, family-centered practices, culturally sustaining teaching and a curriculum that is inspired by the potential of all children and families.
 The online program

 The School of Education & Human Development is regularly ranked as a top graduate school and “best online” experiences by U.S. News & World Report.
 Your “high-tech and high-touch” experience in this program

 Our graduates are known for thriving in inclusive, culturally and linguistically diverse ECE settings.
 We prepare highly competent teachers, leaders and advocates with the knowledge and skills to identify strengths and meet the needs of all children and